techno-sorcery/techno-sorcery.github.io/projects/md/ivaniac.md

 The ALU can perform one of four functions on A and B— ADD, AND, OR, or XOR.
 Every operation sets the "overflow" flag, which is used by conditional jumps.<br><br>

 **Instruction set**
 In total, the IVANIAC has 16 bytes of 8-bit-wide program memory.
-The first half of each byte is an opcode, and the last half can be an immedate value or address depending on the instruction.
+The first half of each byte is an opcode, and the last half can be an immediate value or address depending on the instruction.

 1. 00000000 - NOP
 2. 0001xxxx - MOV xxxx TO A